dward2/BME547/Resources/WebServices/requests.md

 `http://vcm-7631.vm.duke.edu:5000/sum`

-* `http` is the protocol for how the informaiton is to be transfered
+* `http` is the protocol for how the information is to be transferred
 * `vcm-7631-vm.duke.edu` is the host or hostname, which acts as an address to know which server to interact with.
 * `5000` is the port used to access the server.
-Depending on the webserver, it is often omitted.
+Depending on the web server, it is often omitted.
 * `/sum` is the path (or sometimes called the route).
 It references the specific functionality of the server you want to interact with.